What is no-deal Brexit?

 - Tax Authority will write a letter to the affected UK businesses asking them to take action and appoint fiscal rep. If the UK appoints fiscal rep within the deadline, no further complication will happen.

 - Tax Authority will not write a letter but will update its taxpayer’s database, so that only the fiscal rep is able to submit the VAT or other tax return.
-The first post-Brexit VAT return is due on 23 April.
-Under this scenario, the UK companies will have time to appoint fiscal rep until 23 April to avoid sanctions related to non-submission of VAT returns.
-The UK entities that fail to appoint fiscal rep by 23 April, may face penalties.
+The first post-Brexit VAT return is due on 20 November 2019.
+Under this scenario, the UK companies will have time to appoint fiscal rep until v to avoid sanctions related to non-submission of VAT returns.
+The UK entities that fail to appoint fiscal rep by 20 November 2019, may face penalties.